Clicky

 • Offer your thanks for the opportunity to get together.

-• Praise God that He has sent the Lord Jesus Christ into your life and allowed His Word to change your life.
+• Praise God that he has sent the Lord Jesus Christ into your life and allowed his holy Word to change your life.

 Why Is An Opening Prayer For Bible Study Important?

 We pray for the blessings of the day, the week, and the year, but do we also pray for the Holy Spirit to reveal the realities of the Scriptures to us?
-Let’s explore why starting Bible studies with prayer is essential:
+It is essential to know why Bible studies must begin with a prayer.
+Opening prayers are very beneficial to those participating in the Bible study.

 1. It Promotes Unity